- Germans take punctuality seriously. If you are running late, call in advance to let your German counterpart know.

 Germans generally aim to find the most efficient way of achieving the finest quality outcome.
 They take great care to plan methodically and thus spend much time deliberating and scrutinising all factors of a decision.
-In business, they ensure the transparency of all course of action so that it can be analysed and controlled in accordance with protocol.
-That being said, if you make any understatements or innuendos regarding such matters, they will ask you for clarification.
+In business, they ensure the transparency of all courses of action so that it can be analysed and controlled in accordance with protocol.
+If you make any understatements or innuendos regarding such matters, expect them to ask you for clarification.
 Furthermore, once the final and best decision has been reached, they will show very little flexibility.
-From then on, it will be expected that the plan agreed upon be adhered to with precision and consistency.
+From then on, it is generally expected that the plan agreed upon be adhered to with precision and consistency.

 Task Oriented Over Relationship Oriented

-Business relationships are often kept formal as Germans do not feel the necessity to build personal relationships before doing business.
+Business relationships are often kept formal as many Germans do not always feel the necessity to build personal relationships before doing business.
 They will be more interested in your experience, credentials and the longevity of your company.
-To many Germans, business is strictly professional with no association to one’s personal life.
+Depending on the industry, business is seen as strictly professional with no association to one’s personal life.

-As a part of this business-only mindset, they tend to find excessively polite language and customs to be unnecessary and obstructive to whatever task is at hand.
+As a part of this business-only mindset, Germans may find excessively polite language and customs to be unnecessary and obstructive to whatever task is at hand.
 Whereas in other cultures, people may build rapport before easing into asking the controversial questions, Germans expect to be asked the most difficult and pressing questions first.
 This is not because they are rude.
 While they are still courteous, they often arrive straight to their point without euphemism.
-In the same way, a German will most likely openly disagree with you and point out your errors instead of speaking ambiguously for reasons of diplomacy and politeness.
+In the same way, a German will most likely openly disagree with you and point out your errors instead of speaking ambiguously for reasons of diplomacy and .
 From their standpoint, softening one’s words convolutes both meaning and the process of negotiation.
 Despite this strictly business approach, Germans are open to cultivating business friendships – especially in the long term.
 They enjoy building rapport as long as it doesn’t complicate business.

-- Germans display a great amount of respect for those in authority and will seek to know how your position relates to theirs.
+- Germans display a great amount of respect for those with education and experience, and will seek to know how your position relates to theirs.

-- Expect a German to meticulously adhere to any regulations or rules that relate to the task.
+- Expect a German to closely adhere to any regulations or rules that relate to the task.
 They may be hesitant to do work with those who show a tendency to cut corners.